Coast Guard rescues 2 people, dog from Louisiana bay

 An aircrew searched the area between Vermillion Bay and Southwest Pass and found them just west of Marsh Island around 4:20 p.m.
 They were lifted from the marsh and taken to Acadiana Regional Airport where they were reported to be in good health.

 Their names have not been released.
-It was not immediately clear how they got stuck in the march.
+It was not immediately clear how they got stuck in the marsh.
 The Louisiana Department of Wildlife and Fishers and sheriff's departments from Iberia and Vermillion Bay helped search.

 More News